andrea5972/ML_classification/Classification/README.md

 - Identifying unique categories for each feature
 - Classifying the categorical features as numbers instead of their names
 - Linear SVC
+- Correlation Matrix

+## Accuracy of Models
+    Support Vector Machine for Education and Occupation- `accuracy = 78.7%`

+    Support Vector Machine for Education and Age- `accuracy = 78.9%`

+    Create a Support Vector Machine combining Education, age, hours.per.week, and capital.gain with income `accuracy = 80.2%`

 ### Fine Tune the Hyper-parameters:
 Decision Tree